-Canon G3 X versus Panasonic FZ2000
+Canon G3 X vs Panasonic FZ2000

-The Canon PowerShot G3 X and the Panasonic Lumix DMC-FZ2000 (labelled Panasonic FZ2500 in some countries) are two digital cameras that were announced, respectively, in June 2015 and September 2016.
+The Canon PowerShot G3 X and the Panasonic Lumix DMC-FZ2000 (labelled Panasonic FZ2500 in some countries) are two digital cameras that were revealed to the public, respectively, in June 2015 and September 2016.
 Both the G3X and the FZ2000 are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixels.

 Body comparison: Canon G3 X vs Panasonic FZ2000